Whatsapp Icon

 • Turmeric (Curcumin): Known for its anti-inflammatory properties, it might help in reducing symptoms related to inflammation.

-• B-Vitamins: Important for energy levels and the overall health of the nervous system.
+• B-vitamins: Important for energy levels and the overall health of the nervous system.
 B12, in particular, can be crucial if the pituitary tumor affects the body's ability to absorb this vitamin.

 Additionally, antioxidants such as Vitamin C, Vitamin E, and selenium are mentioned for their potential to reduce oxidative stress, which is linked to numerous health issues.